info-kareemmohamed/Note_app_v2/README.md

 # Note_app_v2
-This application was created to train me on Romm and MVVM and RecyclerView and Rxjava and Video record some animation and navigation drawer and bottom navigation and Configuration Changes and To switch from Dark Mode to Light Mode, or vice versa
+This application was created to train me on Romm and MVVM and RecyclerView and Rxjava and Video record and some animation and navigation drawer and bottom navigation and Configuration Changes and To switch from Dark Mode to Light Mode, or vice versa and search view

 App Name: [Notebook]